-- 1. If the complainant is not satisfied with a finding of no violation of the policy or with the corrective action recommended in the investigative report, s/he may submit a written appeal to the Assistant Superintendent or designee within fifteen (15) days. - 2.
-The Assistant Superintendent or designee shall review the investigation and the investigative report and may also conduct further investigation. - 3.
-The Assistant Superintendent shall prepare a written response to the appeal within fifteen (15) days.
-Copies of the response shall be provided to the complainant, the accused and the building principal who conducted the initial investigation.
+If the complainant or accused is not satisfied with the principal's decision, the student may file a written appeal to the Superintendent or designated individual.
+The Superintendent or designated individual shall review the initial investigation and report and may also conduct a reasonable investigation.
+S/He shall prepare a written response to the appeal.
+Copies of the response shall be provided to the complainant, the accused, building principal and others directly involved, as appropriate.